1Humza/evolve-framework/README.md

 ![image](https://user-images.githubusercontent.com/70859111/128658321-5231245a-c17a-4f60-afe6-2c0811c579a9.png)

 Modules that make up a class must be prefixed with the class name.
 In the case of the example above, it should be `Template`.
-Following the class name is one of the following identifiers:
+Following the class name is `-` followed by one of the following identifiers:
-- Client
+- `Client`
+    - Only accessible via the client-side scripts.
+User interface related classes are an example of what you would want suffix with this.
-- Server
+- `Server`
+    - Only accessible via the server-side scripts.
+Back end mechanics that aren not to be visible to the should use this suffix.
-- Shared
+- `Shared`
+    - Accessible via both client and server side scripts.

 ### Client